mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

   -n, --tls-verify-server-cert  Whether to verify server TLS certificates  [boolean] [default: true]

 Set options:
-  --force  Forcefully close all connections to the target server  [boolean] [default: false]
+  --force  If combined with the `maintenance` state, this forcefully closes all connections to the target server  [boolean] [default: false]

 Options:
   --version  Show version number  [boolean]
   --help     Show help  [boolean]

-If <server> is monitored by a monitor, this command should only be used to set the server into the `maintenance` state.
+If <server> is monitored by a monitor, this command should only be used to set the server into the `maintenance` or the `drain` state.
 Any other states will be overridden by the monitor on the next monitoring interval.
 To manually control server states, use the `stop monitor <name>` command to stop the monitor before setting the server states manually.

+When a server is set into the `drain` state, no new connections to it are allowed but existing connections are allowed to gracefully close.
+Servers with the `Master` status cannot be drained or set into maintenance mode.
+To clear a state set by this command, use the `clear server` command.

+To forcefully close all connections to a server, use `set server <name> maintenance --force`
 ```

 ## clear